The Delivery System That Collapsed at 15 Clients (And the Scale-Test Protocol I Now Run Before Every Growth Phase)

 The breakdown:

-Week 10: Started missing deliverable deadlines.
-Working 70-hour weeks to keep up.
-Told myself, “Just temporary overload.”
+Week 10: Started missing deliverable deadlines and working 70-hour weeks to keep up, telling myself it was just a temporary overload.

-Week 14: Client escalations.
-“Quality isn’t what it was.”
-“Response times have slowed.”
-“Are you overwhelmed?”
+Week 14: Client escalations kicked in with comments like “Quality isn’t what it was,” “Response times have slowed,” and “Are you overwhelmed?”

-Week 16: Team burnout.
-Working nights/weekends.
-One team member gave notice.
-“This pace isn’t sustainable.”
+Week 16: Team burnout hit; we were working nights and weekends, and one team member gave notice, saying, “This pace isn’t sustainable.”

-Week 18: Client churn started.
-2 clients left citing quality and responsiveness concerns.
-Lost $18K/month recurring.
+Week 18: Client churn started as 2 clients left citing quality and responsiveness concerns, costing $18K/month in recurring revenue.

-Week 20: Emergency intervention.
-Paused new client acquisition.
-Spent 4 months rebuilding the system for scale.
+Week 20: I triggered an emergency intervention, paused new client acquisition, and spent 4 months rebuilding the system for scale.

 Direct costs: